 - Let it soak for 45 minutes to an hour before rinsing.

 - Wash your garment as normal in your washing machine.

 We recommend you read: 5 Tips to Remove Deodorant Stains

 6. Baking soda to remove sweat stains

 A simple paste made with baking soda can help remove sweat stains or deodorant stains.
-Its properties help remove stains but also soften your clothing and prevent bad odors.
+What’s more, it may also be effective in caring for fabric and its colors.

 How to use it

 - Dampen a tablespoon of baking soda (10 g).